In This Article

 Hardware Wallets

-Hardware wallets come as physical devices.
-They’re also known as cold wallets.
-This is because hardware wallets are never connected to internet servers.
+Hardware wallets are physical devices.
+They’re also known as cold wallets because they are never connected to internet servers.

-Moreover, the device is required to authorize outgoing transfers.
-This makes it inconvenient to trade crypto regularly.
-That said, decentralized hardware wallets are the safest storage option – especially for those investing large amounts.
+Moreover, the device is required to authorize outgoing transfers, making it inconvenient to trade crypto regularly.
+That said, decentralized hardware wallets are the safest storage option — especially for those investing large amounts.
 Hardware wallets can be recovered if the device is lost or stolen.

 Paper Wallets